aadriien/mirror-interactives/README.md

 I also would have loved to gamify the experience.
 One idea was to introduce walls as blockers, encouraging the user to experiment with ray positioning and mirrors to find a clear path to the object—turning the activity into more of a puzzle.

 Another feature I had to omit was visualizing angles themselves.
 I originally planned to dynamically annotate the angles formed by rays (in degrees), which would have reinforced the geometric concepts at the heart of the lesson.
-Ultimately, I prioritized building flexible components for creative exploration, but I would love to revisit this feature in future iterations.
+Ultimately, I prioritized building flexible components for creative exploration, but I would love to revisit this feature in future iterations!

 ### 2.)
 How could your interactive be extended to cover more concepts in optics?